javadbat/jb-image-input-react/README.md

 # jb-image-input-react

+> [!WARNING]
+> this package is deprecated and moved to [jb-image-input/react](https://github.com/javadbat/jb-image-input/tree/main/react)

 image input react component let user upload image and see what is uploaded this package use jb-image-input underneath so you can